List of defunct law enforcement agencies of Massachusetts: Worcester Airport Police

 The Worcester Airport Police patrolled the grounds Worcester Regional Airport.
 The department was unique in that in provided both law enforcement and firefighting services to the airport.
 Unique among Massachusetts law enforcement, officers of the Worcester Airport Police were required to be certified as Massachusetts "special state police officers" as well as firefighters.
-The Worcester Airport Police were disbanded some time after the 1 July 2010 Massachusetts Port Authority-takeover of the airport.
+The Worcester Airport Police were disbanded some time after the Massachusetts Port Authority took over the airport on 1 July 2010.
 Police services at the airport are now covered by the Massachusetts State Police and the Massachusetts Port Authority Police.
 Firefighting services are covered by the Massachusetts Port Authority Fire Rescue.

 Soldiers' Home Police

-Shoulder patch of the now-defunct "Soldiers' Home Police" agencies of the various Soldiers' Homes in Massachusetts.
+The shoulder patch worn by the now-defunct "Soldiers' Home Police" agencies of the various soldiers' homes in Massachusetts.

 The Soldiers' Homes (now known as "Veterans' Homes") in Holyoke and Chelsea, Massachusetts, were both patrolled by dedicated security police departments.
 Soldiers' Home Police officers were sworn as "special state police officers."
 Both agencies were disbanded in 2024 due to the Massachusetts Police Reform Law, despite Soldiers' Home special state police officers being exempted from the new law, and the Veterans' Homes are now patrolled by unarmed, non-sworn security guards with assistance from relevant local law enforcement when necessary.